 In reality it is the most simple moves that will work for you.

-Aikido was promoted throughout Japan by Morihei Ueshiba O'Sensei (1883-1969), a student of multiple martial arts.
-He derived the major techniques of aikido from the Daito-ryu Aiki Jujutsu style, which he learned from Sokaku Takeda in Shirataki, Hokkaido, between 1915-1919.
+Aikido was promoted throughout Japan by Morihei Ueshiba (1883-1969), a student of multiple martial arts.
+He derived the major techniques from Daito-ryu Aiki Jujutsu, which he learned from Sokaku Takeda in Hokkaido 1915-1919.

 Ueshiba and his gifted disciples are responsible for the current position of aikido as a popular Japanese martial art, and a way to become one with the universe or harmonize with the movement and rhythm of nature.